Search Engine Optimization Basics

-Have you ever searched for a site on Google and did not find the site you’re looking for?
+Have you ever tried to search for a site on Google and end up not finding the site you’re looking for?
 When you search for a marketing company in Lawton, Oklahoma, do you know why you land on our website and not the attorney’s office down the street?
 The answer is “Search Engine Optimization” or SEO.
 SEO is three little letters that make a big difference in how much traffic your website is receiving.

 The content of your website is of extreme importance.
 If your content is outdated, incorrect, or a cookie-cutter of another website, your website will be bumped down the list of search results displayed by a search engine.
 How clearly your content is written also matters.
 If you’re a nutritionist and you write the question “How many carbs should I eat?” and give a clear answer to this question in a blog post, Google could display your website directly under the search bar when users google that question.